cegerard/appsgate/sources/appsgate-project/android-utils/HMIDeploymentForAndroid.md

 ### TODO list
 * Add the script felix-android.sh on init.rc to start on boot and keep running.
-* Patch the UPnP base driver to remove errors with incorrect UPnP XML
+* Clean up the patch on UPnP base driver to remove errors with incorrect UPnP XML
 * Use Philips SdK for HUE Lamps
-* Remove Cybergarage
+* Investigate weird upnp base driver behavior with incorrect devices (such as hue lamp)
 * Investigate "stack fault" on STB
 * Port the Immotronics pem-enocean and ubikit